XavierMFC/XavierMFC/README.md

 #  🎓 Education

 **Master of Engineering**
-&ensp;&ensp;&ensp;&ensp; 2018 - 2021 University of Chinese Academy of Science, Beijing, CN
+2018 - 2021 University of Chinese Academy of Science, Beijing, CN
-&ensp;&ensp;&ensp;&ensp; 2018 - 2021 Aerospace Information Reaserch institute, Chinese Academy of Science, Beijing, CN
+2018 - 2021 Aerospace Information Reaserch institute, Chinese Academy of Science, Beijing, CN

 **Bachelor of Engineering**
-&ensp;&ensp;&ensp;&ensp; 2014 - 2018 Chinese university of mining and technology, CN
+2014 - 2018 Chinese university of mining and technology, CN

 # 👷 Project
 ## 💡 Data Fusion